russellgordon/ics3u-s2-2024-25/content/source-ics3u/s2/All Classes/Thread 3, Day 14.md

 	- You have up to 30 minutes to demonstrate your understanding of how to write basic queries against a database.
 	> [!NOTE]
 	>
-	> Since we had full attendance today, I can [[SQL Basics Quiz - SOLUTIONS.pdf|share solutions]].
+	> Since we had full attendance today, I can [[SQL Basics Quiz - SOLUTIONS-1.pdf|share solutions]].
 Please review at your leisure.
 Your graded quizzes will be shared with you through your portfolio on Notion.
 1. Portfolio: [[Thread 3 Self-Assessment]]
 	- Be sure to complete your [[Thread 3 Self-Assessment|self assessment]] before this Saturday at 10 PM.
 2. Tutorial: [[To-do List App, Pt.
 3]]